TheJacksonLaboratory/HBA-DEALS/README.rst

 ##############################################################################################
-Hierarchical Bayesian Analysis of Differential Expression and ALternative SPlicing (HBA-DEALS)
+Hierarchical Bayesian Analysis of Differential Expression and ALternative Splicing (HBA-DEALS)
 ##############################################################################################

 HBA-DEALS is an R package that simultaneously characterizes differential gene expression and